kacperhes/2048/README.md

 ## Additional options
 - `--no-cache`: Use this flag when running the game to disable the caching mechanism.
 This will prevent the game state from being saved and loaded.
+- `--ai-suggestions`: Use this flag to enable AI move suggestions powered by the DQN model.

 ## How to Play